HipsterBrown/xs-dev/README.md

 ### ESP32 SDK install / setup

 This process automates the instructions for downloading and building the esp-idf SDK tooling.
+This tooling will be placed in the `~/.local/share/esp32` directory, which will be created if it doesn't exist.

 Run script for platform setup: